A local algorithm and its percolation analysis of bipartite $z$-matching problem: Introduction

-In this paper, we study a specific matching problem on bipartite graphs with a local algorithm, whose basic idea is a generalized form of the GLR procedure.
-The $z$-matching problem on a bipartite graph \cite{ Kreacic.Bianconi-arXiv-2018, Gu.etal-IEEECommuMag-2015} concerns finding the maximum size of $z$-matchings, which is a set of matched edges under the constraints that any vertex of one type is adjacent to at most $1$ matched edge and any vertex of the other type is adjacent to at most $z$ matched edges.
-Our main contribution is in two parts.
-First, we generalize the GLR procedure as a local procedure to approximate $z$-matching solutions on general bipartite graphs.
-Second, in the case of equal sizes for two types of vertices on random bipartite graphs, a mean-field theory is developed to analyze the percolation phenomenon underlying the generalized GLR procedure, leading to an analytical estimation of $z$-matching sizes on bipartite graphs without a core structure.
+In this paper, we study the $z$-matching problem on bipartite graphs \cite{ Gu.etal-IEEECommuMag-2015, Kreacic.Bianconi-EPL-2019, Kahlke.etal-EPJB-2021}.
+This problem has a direct implication in resource allocation and sharing in various contexts due to the complementary roles between different types of agents (for example, providers and consumers) in them \cite{ Gu.etal-IEEECommuMag-2015}.
+A $z$-matching ($z \geqslant 1$) is a set of edges, denoted as matched edges, of a bipartite graph, such that any vertex of one type is adjacent to at most $1$ matched edge and any vertex of the other type is adjacent to at most $z$ matched edges.
+The $z$-matching problem concerns finding $z$-matchings with the maximum size.
+Our main contributions in this paper are as follows.
+(1) On the algorithmic side, we approach the $z$-matching problem with a local algorithm based on a generalized GLR procedure on bipartite graphs (GLRB), which is a linear approximation method.
+(2) On the theoretical side, on uncorrelated random bipartite graphs, we develop an analytical theory to elucidate the percolation phenomenon underlying GLRB, and further derive an analytical estimation of $z$-matching sizes.
+(3) Compared with a previous mean-field theory extrapolating from finite to zero temperature in \cite{Kreacic.Bianconi-EPL-2019}, our analytical framework is established directly at zero temperature, and provides a consistent result on ground state energy in a percolated phase.
+(4) Our model and theory naturally extend a core percolation analysis of the $k$-XORSAT problem from the original context of each constraint with a fixed size of variables to a general one with arbitrary uncorrelated degree distributions for factor and variable nodes.

-Here is the structure of the paper.
+The layout of the paper is as follows.
 In section \ref{sec:model}, we explain the $z$-matching problem and our local algorithm.
-In section \ref{sec:method}, we develop an analytical theory for the percolation phenomenon underlying our local algorithm.
-In section \ref{sec:results}, we present results from simulation and theory on some random graph models.
-In section \ref{sec:conclusions}, we conclude the paper with some discussion.
+In section \ref{sec:theory}, we develop an analytical theory for the percolation phenomenon underlying the local algorithm, and further estimate $z$-matching sizes.
+We also compare our analytical framework with a previous mean-field theory.
+Then we apply our framework on $k$-XORSAT problem with constraints composing varying sizes of variables.
+In section \ref{sec:results}, we test our model and theory on some random bipartite graph models and a real-world network.
+In section \ref{sec:conclusion}, we conclude the paper.